cmahneke/EnglishHive/README.md

 by Cristina Mahneke 2015 All rights reserved

-English Hive is a prototype of an educational game to faclitated second language learning.
+English Hive is a prototype of an educational game to faclitate second language learning.

 The varibales are currently set quite low: squash 5 bugs in order to win a level.